-The Council offers a range of enforcement services to its residents and other members of the public.
-Services range from implementing parking restrictions, installing new control parking zones, parking dispensations, parking suspensions along side other bespoke services.
-If you can not find the solution to your parking problem please contact Waltham Forest Parking Services with your queries or requests using the contact details provided.
+The Council offers a range of enforcement services to resident and other members of the public.
+Services include implementing parking restrictions, installing new control parking zones, reactive parking enforcement, issuing parking dispensations and suspensions and other bespoke services.
+If you cannot find the solution to your parking problem please contact Waltham Forest Parking Services with your queries or requests using the contact details provided.

-Residents have the right to apply for the council to install a new controlled parking zone in your area.
-Applications will be subject to an assessment and consultation with residents located around the proximity.
+Residents have the right to apply for the Council to install a new controlled parking zone (CPZ) in their area.
+Applications will be subject to an assessment and consultation with residents located around the proposed zone.
 Requests should be made in writing to :

 Waltham Forest - Traffic Section

 Leyton E10 7AS

 Request parking enforcement in your area

 If you need to request enhanced parking enforcement in your area due to continuous abuse by road users contact the Parking Services help line on 0854 331 2392 and select option 5.